 Part 1: The applicant

-Part 2: If you are not the applicant
+Part 2: If you're not the applicant

 Part 3: The respondent

-Part 4: others affected
+Part 4: Others affected

-Part 5: statement of abuses
+Part 5: Statement of abuses

-Part 6: any information on how urgent the application is
+Part 6: Any information on how urgent the application is

-Part 7: what conditions you need in the protection order
+Part 7: What conditions you need in the protection order

-Part 8: any additional conditions
+Part 8: Any additional conditions

-Part 9: personal property
+Part 9: Personal property

 What will happen after completing the application form?

 Once Form 2 has been completed and certified, you need to take it to the clerk of the court, who will fill out another form called Form 4: Interim Protection Order and set a return date (the date on which your final protection order will be considered) for the case.
 The clerk will hand both Form 2 and Form 4 to the magistrate, who may sign the forms granting an interim protection order.
-Form 4 cannot be downloaded online but is available at the court.

 When will the interim protection order be granted?